 Tip 4: Find the right cadence for your class

 Depending on your classroom's access to technology, play around with when you will have students check their account balances and make deposits/withdraws until you find what works best.
-For many teachers, this is right in the morning when students are settling into to class, or after recess as a quick reset.
-It is also a great math-warmup, and allows for great jumping off points into addition, subtraction, percentages, and more.
+For many teachers, this is right in the morning when students are settling into class or after recess as a quick reset.
+It is also a great math warmup and allows for great jumping-off points into addition, subtraction, percentages, and more.
 Job applications are a great writing lesson as well.
-Save the log-in page on your students' browsers so they can quickly log-in.
+Save the log-in page on your students' browsers so they can quickly log in.

 How to quickly give bonuses and fines:

-Print out a class list and make quick notes throughout the day, and then enter into ClassEquity when most convenient for you.
+Print out a class list and make quick notes throughout the day, and then enter those into ClassEquity when most convenient for you.
 Pro-tip: Add "Class Monitor" or "Record Keeper" to your classroom jobs.
 This student can record/enter bonuses and fines for you.
 Check out this example from a ClassEquity teacher.
 Feel free to make a copy and make it your own!

 Tip 5: Create an Inclusive Environment